scolomar/proxy2aws/README.md

 ```

-You can optionally remove the AWS infrastructure created in CloudFormation to avoid extra charges:
+You can optionally remove the AWS infrastructure created in CloudFormation otherwise you might be charged for any created object:

 ```BASH